JoeMburu/EventEase-App/README.md

 - Lastly, cancel subscription

 The app is intended to primarily help a presenter to showcase upcoming events on the topics that his clients are interested in.
 It is broswer-based, allowing people to access it through their devices that have internet connection.
 Since the majority of people use mobile phones and devices, the app is responsive to different sizes of devices.
 With online presentation on the increase, particularly since the pandemic, webinars are becoming more popular because of their advantages.
-This app offers lots of advantages to both the presenter and the clients or attendees to such online presentations.
+This app offers lots of advantages to both the presenter and the clients or attendees to such online presentations, and can be customised for handling events management and billing.

 # UX - User Experience